Collection

 build a collection reference

-We provide the path as:
+We set the path as:

 -